-Claim: A woman killed three shoppers at a Chicago WalMart in order to snare that store's last Xbox for herself.
+Claim: A woman killed three shoppers at a Denver Walmart in order to snare that store's last 85-inch TV for herself.

 I was recently given an article that (on the surface appeared to be a current news article) that alleged a woman killed three fellow holiday shoppers for the last XBox One at a Chicago area Wal-Mart, even giving details like specific names of the victims, an FBI Specialist claimed to be involved in the crime investigation, etc.

 Origins: On 30 November 2013, the Daily Currant published an article positing that a woman had killed three shoppers at a Chicago Walmart with a screwdriver in order to snare that store's last available Xbox game console for herself:

 A woman was arrested today for stabbing to death three shoppers at a Chicago area Wal-Mart in order to secure the store's last X-Box One.